TiagoMJFlores/tiagomjflores.github.io/appstore.md

 entries_layout: grid
 ---

-My apps in the app store and projects done outside of work.
+My apps on the app store and personal projects done outside of work.